Arizona Debt Relief Guide

 Another option for Arizona residents is debt settlement.
 With debt settlement, you settle your debt independently or with the help of a debt settlement company.
 In this program, you agree to pay your creditors a portion of what is owed.
 This will damage your credit rating because you are not paying on the terms you first agreed to.
 Late payments, which are often part of this program, will hurt your credit rating for seven years.
 Even with those negatives, this can be an excellent program for Arizona residents with overwhelming debt.
 It can help you avoid bankruptcy.

-If you’re curious how we can help you, below, you will find a few case studies from clients that we’ve helped in Arizona.
+If you’re curious how we can help you, below are a few case studies from clients we’ve helped in Arizona.
 If you’re facing challenges with debt, call us at (844) 276-1544 to receive a free debt and budget evaluation from a certified credit counselor.

 Don’t let high interest rate credit card debt hold you back!
 Talk to a certified credit counselor to understand your options for debt relief